The buried lede in the story about Palantir’s role in Afghanistan is this sentence:

 If you doubt Palantir, you’re probably right.

-In other words, the American company shamelessly built an overpriced and unaccountable “justice” system that tries to paint the world with a simplistic good/evil dichotomy.
+In other words, the American company shamelessly built an overpriced and unaccountable “justice” system that tries to paint the world with an overly simplistic good/evil dichotomy.

 How was the farmer on the tractor misrecognized as the cell leader in the purple hat in the first place?
 After the air strike was called off, and the man was spared execution, the PGSS operators rolled back the videotape to review what had happened.
 To see what they could learn.